Aryonal/go.nvim/README.md

 For gotests

-- `GoTestsFunc`: generate test for function cursor is in
+- `GoTestsGenFunc`: generate test for the function cursor is in
-- `GoTests`: generate test for current file
+- `GoTestsGen`: generate test for current file

 For run

-- `RunTestPkg`: run `go test` over current package
+- `GoTestPkg`: run `go test` over current package
-- `RunTestFunc`: run `go test` over function cursor is in
+- `GoTestFunc`: run `go test` over function cursor is in
-- `RunTestFunc <test case name>`: run `go test` over certain sub case in the function cursor is in
+- `GoTestFunc <test case name>`: run `go test` over certain sub case in the function cursor is in

 ## Relevant